jwalton3141/jwalton3141.github.io/_posts/2017-12-22-Pretty-Plotting.md

 width = 345
 fig, ax = plt.subplots(1, 1, figsize=set_size(width))
 ```
-If you desire to create a figure narrower than the textwidth you may use the fraction arguement.
+If you desire to create a figure narrower than the textwidth you may use the fraction argument.
 For example, to create a figure half the width of your document:
 ```py
 fig, ax = plt.subplots(1, 1, figsize=set_size(width, fraction=0.5))
 ```